What is Behind the Recent Increase in Cycling Accidents and Fatalities?

 - Checking social media updates

 Beyond distractions, various other driving mistakes are potentially to blame as well.
-Additional driver-related factors that can cause serious and fatal vehicle-on-bicycle accidents include:
+Additional driver-related factors that can cause serious and fatal vehicle-on-bicycle accidents to include:

 - Failing to look for cyclists before turning or merging (including failure to check blind spots, particularly for drivers of large pickup trucks and SUVs)